St. Alban's, Newfoundland and Labrador: 2016 flooding

+Economy

+The major industries in the town and area include hydroelectric generation and aquaculture.
+As the largest community in Bay d'Espoir, St. Alban's serves as a centre for employment and services in the region.

-St. Alban's and area has emerged as the centre for the growing aquaculture industry and hydro generation remains an integral part of the area's economy.
-The town is home to an Aquaculture Development Centre and Aquatic Fish Health Laboratory, a 58,000 square foot fish hatchery, aquaculture manufacturing and service firms, processing plant, and many offices that support these facilities.
+St. Alban's is regarded as a hub for the aquaculture industry and the Newfoundland Aquaculture Industry Association (NAIA) maintains an office in the town.
+St. Alban's is also home to an Aquaculture Development Centre and Aquatic Fish Health Laboratory, a 58,000 square foot fish hatchery, aquaculture manufacturing and service firms, processing plant, and many offices that support these facilities.
 The aquaculture industry in the town and area in 2013 exceeded a production value of $200 million (nearly 20% of the total value of the seafood industry of Newfoundland and Labrador).

 The Hydro Generation Site in the area is the largest on the island of Newfoundland and provides 2,650 GWh annually.
 The seven generating units produce a rated output of 604 MW.
-Both industries are very predominate to the local economy.